On a representation of partially-distinguishable populations

 \subsection{Statistics}

-The stochastic representation $\frakM$ is a random element of $\boP_{\boF}$ inducing a random size and a random structure via the randomly selected law.
+The stochastic representation $\frakM$ is a random element of $\boP_{\boF}$ inducing a random size and a random structure via the randomly selected probability distributions.
 Because the realisations of $\frakM$ are probability measures on different spaces, these realisations are not directly summable, yet statistics for some aspects of $\frakM$ can be defined.
-In particular, the $n$\textsuperscript{th}-order moment for the number of individuals, if it exists, is equal to $\bbE[ |\calX_{\frakM}|^n ]$.
-Similarly, equivalence relations are not summable, yet the $n$\textsuperscript{th}-order moments for the number of strongly indistinguishable sub-populations is found to be equal to $\bbE[ |\calX_{\frakM}/\tau_{\frakM}|^n ]$ and is finite by construction.
+In order to assess events regarding the state of some or all of the individuals in a population, it is convenient to have appropriate mappings that can simplify the structure of the elements of $\boF_{\calY}$.